 The government’s Making Tax Digital (MTD) plan has meant that all VAT-registered companies with turnover exceeding £85,000 must have a digital link between the source of their sales data, and the sales which appear on their VAT returns.
 Therefore many businesses have had to improve the way their sales data feeds into their accounts.
 From April 2022 this will apply to VAT registered businesses with turnover under £85,000.

 For many of our clients who operate in the hospitality and retail sector, linking up their tills with the online sales platforms they use would have been virtually impossible without using cloud accounting software.

 One of our clients, who runs a wonderful café/restaurant, needed to integrate their till system with their online accounts.
 We were delighted to be able to help by setting up the till software so that all of the data could feed easily into their accounting system on Xero.
 This means card sales were quickly consolidated into their bank account, cash payments were accurately and easily recorded (saving our client having to write them all down), and all of the client’s products and their respective VAT rates could be managed.
 This was especially helpful during the Covid-19 pandemic, making it much easier to adjust VAT rates and prices when the Eat-Out-To-Help-Out scheme and the reduction of VAT to 5% were introduced.
-You can read our post about reduced VAT rating for hospitality and accommodation services here.
+Read our post about reduced VAT rating for hospitality and accommodation services.

 If you would like to find out more about how Cloud Accounting can help you and your business then please contact us via the form below.